 Onboarding Brochure (front and back covers, inner flap)

 Onboarding Brochure (inner pages)

-Here is one of three box sizes I designed for Ample shipments (which come in packages of 6, 12, and 30).
-The wide, flat box that holds 30 bottles is shown below.
-Since we weren't printing locally, we had to wait for versions to get shipped from the printer before making iterations.
+Ample shipments came in packages of 6, 12, and 30 bottles.
+Since we weren't printing locally, we had to wait for versions to get shipped before making iterations.
 I'm holding one of the early test prints that was sent to the office on my lap in the photo below.

 Box Test Print!